-Vertical and horizontal lamella fire barriers shall be provided at each compartment floor and wall, with stainless steel fixings provided at 400mm vertical centres and 400mm horizontal centres respectively, including the second floor level of a three-storey single occupancy house (see Diagram 12 of TGD to Part B Volume 2 of the Building Regulations).
-Firebreaks should be fully adhesively bonded to the substrate (i.e. ribbons or dabs of adhesive is not acceptable) and mechanically fixed with stainless steel fire fixings at 400mm centres.
-The fire barrier shall be of non-combustible material (i.e. lamellal, slab of minimum density 120kg/m3), be at least 200mm high, continuous and unbroken for the full perimeter of the building and for the full thickness of the insulation.
-Glass wool is not suitable for use as a firestop.
+Vertical and horizontal lamella fire barriers shall be provided at each compartment floor and wall, with stainless steel fixings provided at 400mm vertical and 400mm horizontal respectively, including the second floor level of a three-storey single occupancy house (see Diagram 12 of TGD to Part B Volume 2 of the Building Regulations).
+Firebreaks should be fully adhesively bonded to the substrate (i.e. ribbons or dabs of adhesive are not acceptable) and mechanically fixed with stainless steel fire fixings at 400mm centres.
+The fire barrier shall be of noncombustible material (i.e. lamella, minimum density 120kg/m3), be at least 200mm high, continuous and unbroken for the full perimeter of the building and for the full thickness of the insulation.
+Glass wool is not suitable for use as a firestop (see Clause 3.6.3 of TGD to Part B Volume 2 of the Building Regulations for types of suitable firestop).